openownership/openownership.beta/_visualisation/core/unknowns.md

 layout: visualisation
 ---

-**Often, our picture of a beneficial ownership situation contains many unknowns.** The following rules allow BOVS Diagrams to portray what we *do* know and indicate what we don't.
+Often, our picture of a beneficial ownership situation contains many unknowns.
+The following rules allow BOVS Diagrams to portray what we *do* know and indicate what we *don't*.
+{: .lead}

 ## Unknown Parties